 With hundreds of minerals on display, local collectors, and interactives you will witness the complex geological past and the formation of the very ground you are standing on!

 An enormous display of dozens of skeletons and taxidermy animals allow you to discover more about how animals adapt to environments around them.
 This display not only shows the incredible adaptations to certain environments, but also just how many animals are at risk today from habitat destruction and hunting.

-And of course, stand in awe of the life-sized woolly mammoth model - a symbol of what we have lost.
+And of course, stand in awe of Mildred, our life-sized woolly mammoth - a symbol of what we have lost.
 There are thousands of different species in this gallery, and they are all under threat because of our actions.
 If we do not change soon, the richness of our oceans will disappear.
 Insects will be no more, leaving no food for other animals, and little plant life.
 Our planet will be an empty place without the incredible diversity of life that is with us today.